gryphonshafer/dest/README.md

 # DEPENDENCIES

-Sometimes you may have deployments (or revertions) that have dependencies on other deployments (or revertions).
+Sometimes you may have deployments that have dependencies on other deployments.
 For example, if you want to add a column to a table in a database, that table (and the database) have to exist already.

-To define a dependency, place the action's name after a `dest.prereq` marker, which itself likely will be after a comment.
+To define a dependency, place the action's name after a `dest.prereq` marker in the deploy action file.
+This will likely need to be in the form of a comment.
 (The comment marker can be whatever the language of the deployment file is.)
 For example, in a SQL file that adds a column, you might have:

     -- dest.prereq: db/schema

+Dependencies are defined only in deploy actions.
+Reverting infers its dependency tree from the  dependencies defined in deploy actions, just in reverse.

 # WRAPPERS